Notting Hill: 19th-century development

 The area remained rural until London's westward expansion reached Bayswater in the early 19th century.
 The Ladbroke family was Notting Hill's main landowner, and from the 1820s James Weller Ladbroke began to develop the Ladbroke Estate.
 Working with the architect and surveyor Thomas Allason, Ladbroke began to lay out streets and houses, with a view to turning the area into a fashionable suburb of the capital (although the development did not get seriously under way until the 1840s).
 Many of these streets bear the Ladbroke name, including Ladbroke Grove, the area's main north–south axis, and Ladbroke Square, London's largest private garden square.

 The original idea was to call the district Kensington Park, and other roads (notably Kensington Park Road and Kensington Park Gardens) are reminders of this.
-The local telephone prefix 7727 (originally 727) is based on the old telephone exchange name of PARk.
+The original local telephone prefix 020 7727 (originally 01-727) is based on the old telephone exchange name of PARk.

 Ladbroke left the actual business of developing his land to the firm of City solicitors, Smith, Bayley (known as Bayley and Janson after 1836), who worked with Allason to develop the property.
 In 1823 Allason completed a plan for the layout of the main portion of the estate.
 This marks the genesis of his most enduring idea – the creation of large private communal gardens, originally known as "pleasure grounds", or "paddocks", enclosed by terraces and/or crescents of houses.

 Instead of houses being set around a garden square, separated from it by a road, Allason's houses would have direct access to a secluded communal garden in the rear, to which people on the street did not have access and generally could not see.
 To this day these communal garden squares continue to provide the area with much of its attraction for the wealthiest householders.